Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 • What new builds are planned?

-• Is there oversupply risk?
+• Is there too much supply?

 Demand check (new apartment checklist key part):